SaraVieira/fiddly/Readme.md

 Any images linked in your markdown that are local will be minified and copied to your dist folder.
 If some image is not found it will be ignored.

-## Github Corner
+## GitHub Corner

-The Github corner comes from either the `repo` option in your `.fiddly.config.json` or from the repository url in your `package.json`.
+The GitHub corner comes from either the `repo` option in your `.fiddly.config.json` or from the repository url in your `package.json`.
 If none is present it will not be shown.